leangjia/blender_docs/trunk/blender_docs/manual/addons/render/povray.rst

 Infinite Plane
 ^^^^^^^^^^^^^^

-The rendered plane is actually infinite, but represented by a proxy in the 3D View, which is just very big, but still finite.
+The rendered plane is actually infinite, but represented by a proxy in the 3D Viewport, which is just very big, but still finite.
 Please report if you would rather have a different default scale.